Melting of floating ice cylinders in fresh and saline environments

 The feature that appears at the south pole of the freshwater cylinder is an effect of the recirculation zone: for high enough Rayleigh numbers, the sinking flow detaches from the cylinder, creating a turbulent recirculation zone below the object that enhances mixing and heat transfer; in later times (with lower Rayleigh numbers), the flow laminarises, but the footprint of the recirculation zone remains visible.
-This does not appear in saline conditions because the effective Rayleigh number is decreased as a result of the bidirectional flow, as depicted in panel (\textit{b.2}) of figure \ref{fig:boundaryLayers}.
-For the case of saline water, the minimum of meltrate is the morphological counterpart of the flow inversion identified in panel (\textit{b.2}) of figure \ref{fig:boundaryLayers} and noted also by \citet{yamada_melting_1997}.
-Lastly, the reduced subsurface meltrate is a consequence of the accumulation of cold meltwater at the free surface.
+This does not appear in saline conditions because the effective Rayleigh number is decreased as a result of the bidirectional flow, as depicted in panel (\textit{b.2}) of figure \ref{fig:boundaryLayers}. {For the case of saline water, the minimum of melt rate is the morphological feature that arises because of the flow inversion identified in panel (\textit{b.2}) of figure \ref{fig:boundaryLayers} and also noted by \citet{yamada_melting_1997}}.
+Lastly, the reduced subsurface melt rate is a consequence of the accumulation of cold meltwater at the free surface.
 We now come to the more general, unconstrained ice melting in freshwater.
 In this case, the cylinder capsizes.
 The shape evolution is shown in figure \ref{fig:freshWater}.
-The different conductive heat transfers (air and water) lead to a marked asymmetry in meltrate, with the top of the ice melting significantly slower than the bottom.
-This sculpting process shifts the center of mass downwards (bottom-heavy, with gravity effectively acting upwards), thus making the ice unstable against rotations around its axis.
-The continued erosion makes the ice repeatedly capsize.
+The different conductive heat transfers (air and water) lead to a marked asymmetry in melt rate, with the top of the ice melting significantly slower than the bottom. {This sculpting processes can create a horizontal asymmetry in the distribution of mass above and below the water surface, that can result in an imbalance between buoyancy and gravity, thus making the ice unstable against rotations around its axis.} The continued erosion makes the ice repeatedly capsize.
 The interaction between the flow and the ice surface sharpens the initial cylinder to a roughly polygonal prismatic volume.